Larry Kelley: Family and later years

 Kelley was married four times.
 He married Katharine Duncan in September 1939, but the marriage lasted only three years.
 He was married for a second time in March 1946 with Anne Goodwin.
 In July 1961, he married his college sweetheart, Lovdie Augusta Webb.
 They were married for 13 years.
 He married his fourth wife, Ruth, in 1975.
 They remained married until Kelley's death.
 He had a daughter, Katharine Lynne Libby, with his first wife.
 However, she grew up believing that she was the daughter of her mother's second husband and had no contact with Kelley until later in life.

 Kelley was inducted into the College Football Hall of Fame in 1969.

 After retiring from the Peddie School, Kelley moved to Pensacola, Florida.
 In his final years, Kelley suffered a stroke and had heart bypass surgery.
 On June 27, 2000, six months after selling his Heisman Trophy, Kelley shot himself in the head with a handgun in the basement of his house in Hightstown.
+Months after Kelley's death, Sports Illustrated published a relatively negative longform piece about his life, which touched upon his multiple failed marriages, his nonexistent relationship with his only biological child, and his decision to commit suicide at home knowing his elderly widow would be the one to discover his body.